pimcore/pimcore/doc/Development_Documentation/03_Documents/02_Document_Types/15_Print_Documents.md

 Even they don't have content for their own, PrintContainers are based on normal Pimcore documents.
 Therefore, they also need a controller and a view.
 They have to make sure, that all sub pages are included into one single output view.
-Pimcore ships with default implementations (Web2PrintController, container-Action) on new installations.
+Pimcore ships with default implementations (`Web2PrintController`, `containerAction`) in skeleton and demo installation package.
-If you updated an existing Pimcore installation, please get the default implementations here:

-* Controller: `website_example/controllers/Web2printController.php`
-* View: `website_example/views/scripts/web2print`

 ## PDF Rendering